Erb Memorial Union

 The Craft Center offers workshops in ceramics, woodworking, glassblowing, jewelry, fibers, painting, photography, silkscreen, glass torch working, and many areas of the visual arts in a collaborative environment designed to enhance the student experience in a creative atmosphere free from grades and assignments.

-Well-equipped studios are available for use with the purchase of a term pass or day-use fee.
+Well-equipped studios are available for use.
+Current UO students may sign up for a free pass each term.
 Materials and supplies are sold for each studio area.
 The center's professional staff members, instructors, and student staff members are excellent resources for students' artistic projects.
 For more information, call 541-346-4361, or visit the website at craftcenter.uoregon.edu.

 Center for Student Involvement